O'Brion, Eugene R. "Gene"

 Survivors include his wife, Bev of Fall River; his two children, Norri (John Jr.) Brozek of Fall River and Andrew (Amy Schraufnagel) O'Brion of Fall River; four grandchildren, Tracy (Steven Brashier) Brozek, Tyler Brozek, SA Madison O'Brion and Greyson O'Brion; his AFS daughter, Ulrika (Guido) Haarmans, and AFS grandchildren, Ellen and Emil; brothers, Russell (Arlene) O'Brion and Warren (Ellen) O'Brion; and sisters-in-law, Helen Cupery, Joan Mulder and Winifred Cupery.
 He was preceded in death by his son, Eric Gene, in 1998; his parents; in-laws, Ben and Jennie Cupery; brothers-in-law, Harvey Cupery, Alburtus Mulder and Darvin Cupery; and nephew, Kelly Cupery.

-Visitation will begin at 11 a.m., with a service at 2 p.m., on Thursday, March 4 at FAITH LUTHERAN CHURCH, Columbus.
-The Rev. Sandra Schieble will officiate.
+Visitation began at 11 a.m., with a service at 2 p.m., on Thursday, March 4 at FAITH LUTHERAN CHURCH, Columbus.
+The Rev. Sandra Schieble officiated.
 We encourage you to share your online condolences at jensenfuneralandcremation.com.

 Jensen Funeral & Cremation